nicolevanderhoeven/doing-it-in-public/content/Doing It in Public/Introduction.md

 So, in February 2016, I pledged to spend an hour every day learning Dutch in some way for 90 days straight.
 [You can still watch my video on Day 0 here](https://www.youtube.com/watch?v=vI3akVTJIyc).
 Sometimes that involved learning grammar from books, but most of it was spent taking conversation lessons, watching Peppa Pig, reading the news, reading my favourite kids' (and, later, Young Adult) books, and listening to songs in Dutch.
 Crucially, I posted several videos of me speaking Dutch to the Add 1 Challenge Facebook community at several points along the way, and also met up weekly with my accountability buddy to discuss our language learning progress.
 [Here's the video on day 90](https://www.youtube.com/watch?v=Cw9Kk66tEEw). [^add1] Along the way, I met a few wonderful friends who spoke Dutch (something I couldn't find in Melbourne) and gave me great feedback about what I should work on next.

-Almost immediately after the challenge, my husband and I went on a five-week trip to the Netherlands, where we explored the country thoroughly, celebrated *Koningsdag*, got lost in the canals of Utrecht, ate cheese in Gouda, ate bitterballen in Rotterdam, saw the Girl with the Pearl Earring painting in Den Haag, walked in the Hortus Botanicus in Leiden, and saw tulips of every colour at the Keukenhof-- while doing as much of it in Dutch as I possibly could.
-In a twist of fate, I also met up with an old friend who arranged a job interview.
-I took the interview, entirely in Dutch.
+Almost immediately after the challenge, my husband and I went on a five-week trip to the Netherlands, where we explored the country thoroughly, celebrated *Koningsdag*, got lost in the canals of Utrecht, sampled cheese in Gouda, ate bitterballen in Rotterdam, saw the *Girl with the Pearl Earring* in Den Haag, walked in the Hortus Botanicus in Leiden, and saw tulips of every colour at the Keukenhof-- while doing as much of it in Dutch as I possibly could.
+In a twist of fate, I also met up with an old friend who arranged a job interview for me with his employer.
+I did the interview entirely in Dutch.

 Two weeks after I returned to Melbourne, I had a job offer.
 Two months after that, my husband and I had quit our Australian jobs, rented out our house, sold or given away our things, and were moving to the Netherlands.

 Today, I'm a Dutch citizen.
-I own an apartment in the beautiful border city of Maastricht, in the Netherlands, where I've lived for six years.
+I own an apartment in the beautiful border city of Maastricht, in the Netherlands, where I've lived for seven years.
 I speak Dutch every day.
 I've worked, given presentations at conferences, done my taxes, read real estate contracts, written poems, and made friends-- entirely in Dutch.

 All that is possible because I did it in public.